skzed/LL-OSK/README.md

 Please keep in mind that neither English nor Russian are my native languages and, that there is a possibility of mistakes related to grammar, definitions or anything alike.

+## Update
+Currently unable to work on this due to being busy with other things :(